 Experimental Approaches to Color

-This live, online course will be an in-depth exploration of color.
+This online course is an in-depth exploration of color across 10 pre-recorded sessions.
 Through color theory and the analysis of historical and contemporary paintings we will deepen our understanding of color.
 We will apply these color concepts to create complex, specific and subtle color relationships in our own work.

-Each session will include a slide lecture, painting demo, and a painting exercise to test out a different approach to color.
-Students will work from observation with a still life motif and will receive feedback from TAs and fellow students.
+Each session includes a slide lecture, painting demo, and a painting exercise to test out a different approach to color.
+Students will work from observation with a still life motif.

 *Once you register, you will automatically receive an email with course information.
 Please check your spam/junk folder if you don’t see it within a few minutes!
-If you are still waiting for the email, please message Lauren Anderson at laurenandersonstudios@gmail.com.
+If you are still waiting for the email, please message zoey@zoeyfrank.com.

 Materials List: